amxv/terminal-mcp/README.md

-# MCP CLI
+# terminal-mcp

-A command-line tool for interacting with MCP (Model Context Protocol) Streamable-HTTP servers.
+A minimal command-line MCP client that makes it easy to call tools from remote (Streamable HTTP) MCP servers using terminal commands.
+This project was created to add MCP support for coding agents like OpenAI's Codex.

 ## Features

-- 🚀 **Zero Dependencies**: Standalone executables that don't require Node.js or Bun to be installed
+- 🚀 **Zero Dependencies**: Standalone executables that don't require Node.js, Bun, or any other runtime to be installed
 - 🌐 **Cross-Platform**: Works on macOS (Intel & Apple Silicon), Linux (x64 & ARM64)
 - 📡 **Streaming Support**: Handles both JSON and Server-Sent Events responses
 - ⚡ **Fast Startup**: Launches in under 100ms